Dermatology by Motion

 Sausis 10, 2020

-Dermatology by motion
+Dermatology by Motion

 15/11/2021

-Hopefully, during this pandemic isolation period, people find more time for their mental, physical, and beauty routines.
 This time we focus on targeted muscle movements that have a dermatological effect on human facial features.
 The main ideas behind the theme of motion dermatology are based on physiotherapy and dermatology knowledge.
 Instead of buying new cosmetic serum, magic supplement, or visiting a cosmetologist, masseuse, or plastic surgeon, motion dermatology inspires and promotes beauty and health achieved through exercise and targeted movements.
 Investing just 10 – 15 minutes once or twice a day in your emotional and physical well-being will reward you with obvious results.
 Such activity could become a healthy substitute for emotional shopping or binge eating addictions.
 Purposeful facial care requires just a little bit of your time as well as a positive attitude, discipline, persistence, determination, and reliable information on the topic.

 Posture determines a facial condition